CentricEU/gemeentepassen/README.md

 # 🌍 CityPasses Project

-Welcome to the **CityPasses** project!
-'Localforlocal' project evolved into the 'Gemeentepassen' project.
-This README provides all the necessary instructions to set up and run the application on your local machine.

-The repository for the 'LocalforLocal' project is here: https://github.com/CentricEU/local4local.

-The project is founded by the EU NGI Program.
+This project manages municipal passes and local services.
+It started as Local4Local and evolved into Gemeentepassen with funding from the EU NGI Program.
+The original repository is available at https://github.com/CentricEU/local4local.

 The project is composed of: